Skip to main content

 • Costs admission procedure: € 480,-

-(€ 180,- when applying online; € 300,- after the admission procedure has been completed)
+€ 180,- when applying online; € 300,- after the admission procedure has been completed.
+This administrative fee is a one-time fee and not refundable in any circumstances.

 Tuition fees are charged for the standard programme duration (Bachelor’s Degree: 6 semesters).
 The total costs of studying at SFU will not increase in case a student’s studies are extended by one year.